michaelpj/termsandtruthconditions/_posts/2015-01-26-consequentialist_moral_character.md

 Consequentialist moral theories locate the good in the consequences of our actions.
-Naively, we might think that this then removes any sensible way of juding *persons* - the only thing that matters is what they do, after all.
+Naively, we might think that this then removes any sensible way of juding *persons* - the only thing that matters is what they do.
 But that's simplistic.
 After all, our personal qualities affect how we act.

 <!-- more -->